 Speaking of getting caught, diﬀerent sites have different means of dealing with bots.
 Google, for example, will time you out for 14 minutes unless you fill out a captcha.

-This might be incentive to use a captcha breaker, and that’s your call.
+This might be an incentive to use a captcha breaker, and that’s your call.
 Some of them work, some of them are difficult to get working properly, and some are hit or miss.
 It’s also difficult to get past Google’s “I am not a robot” checkbox as well.

 Honestly, in many cases, it’s best to just wait and watch, keep an eye on your bots, and fix issues when they come up.
 You can always do the captcha manually and then re-initialize the bot.